pmccrudden/Greenlane_Cloud_Solutions/PRODUCTION-DEPLOYMENT.md

 1. All tenant subdomains use HTTPS enforced by Cloudflare
 2. Database access is restricted by tenant ID in queries
 3. Cross-Origin Resource Sharing (CORS) is configured to restrict access
+4. Environment secrets are stored in Google Secret Manager

 ## Scaling Considerations